Tom Green County, Texas: Geography

 According to the U.S. Census Bureau, the county has a total area of 1541 sqmi, of which 1522 sqmi are land and 19 sqmi (1.2%) are covered by water.
-The county's protect areas are Lake Nasworthy, O.C.
+The county's protected areas are Lake Nasworthy, O.C.
 Fisher Reservoir, Twin Buttes Reservoir, San Angelo State Park and Heart of Texas Wildlife Trail.
-Tom Green County also have the Concho Rivers, North Concho River, South Concho River; and a small creek named Kickapoo Creek as well.
+Tom Green County also has the Concho Rivers, North Concho River, South Concho River; and a small creek named Kickapoo Creek as well.